 - Background detalization (textual, for each individual scene)

 - Sound effects and music requirements

-Now that we’ve touched on the purpose and benefits of a storyboard, let’s take a look at what it takes to create a video production storyboard that will help your project hit the mark 👇
+Now that we’ve touched on the purpose and benefits of a storyboard, let’s discuss how you make a video storyboard, and see what it takes to create a video production storyboard that will help your project hit the mark 👇

 Before you proceed to building a storyboard, it’s necessary to set goals for your future video.
 This will help you to:

 - indicate the optimal video length that will be enough to tell your story;